Mammals tend to retain (and shout out) negative experiences more readily than positive ones - something to do with that whole survival instinct thing.

 Supporting Local Business

-Local businesses thrive when people patronize them, and we all try to catch potential new customers' attention, and then win your loyalty, in different ways.
-This is where you will see everything from print advertising in the Sun-Journal and inserts in Uncle Andy's Digest, to sponsorship of local events like the Dempsey Challenge and Androscoggin County Chamber functions, to listings in the Yellow Pages of the phone book (here's ours).
+Local businesses thrive when people patronize them.
+We business owners are all trying to catch potential new customers' attention, and then win their loyalty, in different ways.
+This is where you will see everything from print advertising in the Sun-Journal and inserts in Uncle Andy's Digest, to sponsorship of local events like the Dempsey Challenge and Lewiston Auburn metropolitan Chamber of Commerce Events, to listings in the Yellow Pages of the phone book (here's ours).

-For dentists like myself, serving communities like Lewiston and Auburn, the reality is there are enough patients to go around.
-The goal is to find the right "fit" for you (and your family).
+For dentists like myself, serving communities like Lewiston and Auburn, the reality is there are enough patients to go around, but it can seem as if the competition is pretty stiff if you're new to the area or are looking to find a new dentist.
+You have options!
+Remember, the goal is to find the right "fit" for you (and your family).

-Many employers change contracts with dental insurance carriers every year in order to manage their budget costs.
+Many dentist offices change contracts with dental insurance carriers every year in order to manage their budget costs.
 Therefore, January often sees the annual dental office merry-go-round as some patients migrate to practices accepting their plans.
-However, it can be hard to tell if an office is 'homey' when looking through a provider list or booklet.
+However, it can be hard to tell if an office is 'homey' when looking through a provider list or booklet!

 We realize that people set up 'blind dates' with a new dentist office by picking one off a provider list, choosing one based on suggestions from family or friends, or by going online to pore over dentists' websites, bios, and reviews to help them make an informed decision prior to setting up the date.